maxmahlke/classy/docs/tutorial.rst

        :align: center
        :width: 600

-.. dropdown:: Duplicate a Spectrum
+.. dropdown:: Duplicating a Spectrum

    To compare different preprocessing strategies, it might be useful to create a copy of an existing ``Spectrum``.
 Use the ``python`` built-in